Bjerring/Bjerring.github.io/_posts/2019-11-07-the-yield-curve-and-its-components - Kopi.markdown

 ![PCA](/assets/images/yield_curve/PCA.png)

-One of the key applications of PCA applied to interest rates, is it's ability to split of the yield curve into a set of components.
+One of the key applications of PCA applied to interest rates, is it's ability to split the yield curve into a set of components.
 We can effectively attribute the first three principal components to:

 1. Parallel shifts in yield curve (shifts across the entire yield curve)
 2. Changes in short/long rates (i.e. steepening/flattening of the curve)